-Fluffy, moist, and gorgeously golden brown, this Skillet Cornbread is the perfect side for lunch or dinner!
-Homemade and whipped up in a cinch, made with creamy buttermilk and canned sweet corn kernels.
-This recipe will give those homestyle restaurants a run for their money!
+This easy Cornbread Recipe is the perfect side dish or snack.
+It’s fluffy, moist, gorgeously golden-brown, and whipped up in a cinch with creamy buttermilk, sour cream, and creamed corn.
+This recipe will give homestyle restaurants a run for their money!

-This recipe is so simple, even if you’ve never made cornbread before you can’t fail.
-Mix the meal, pour it into the skillet, pop it in the oven, and you’re good to go!
+This one bowl cornbread recipe could not be easier.
+Just mix everything up, pour it into the pan, pop it in the oven, and you’re good to go!

 Storage and Reheating

 Storage: To store leftover cornbread, let it cool completely, then wrap it in foil or plastic wrap.
 It will stay fresh at room temperature for 3 to 4 days or in the refrigerator for 4 to 5 days.

 Reheating: To reheat leftovers, preheat the oven to 350ºF, then warm the cornbread until heated through.
 You can also microwave individual slices, but it won’t get that crispy edge.

 Freezing: You can store leftover cornbread in a ziplock bag or a whole pan wrapped in plastic wrap and foil in the freezer for up to 3 months.
 Thaw before reheating.